• Skip to primary navigation

 2. Make it less spicy/less heat: reduce curry powder down to 3 tablespoons, and reduce chilli paste to only ½ a teaspoon

-3. Thinning Out the Sauce: If you find the curry sauce mixture becoming too thick or gluggy, thin out with a small amount of water at a time, stirring in between to loosen.
+3. Thinning Out the Sauce: If you find the peanut curry sauce becoming too thick, thin it out by adding a small amount of water a bit at a time, stirring in between to loosen.

 The level of heat in this recipe is Mild to Medium.
 For a mild curry, skip the chilli. for a Medium to Hot satay curry, add more chilli and a little extra curry paste.